Do Go On - 319 - Vincent Gigante, The Oddfather

 It's very compelling, yeah.

-He was probably the most clever organised crime figure I have ever seen,
+He was probably the most clever organized crime figure I have ever seen, said John S. Pritchard,

 So he was impressing people on the other side too.